anna-nat/pdsnd_github/README.md

 Bikeshare Stats

 ### Description
-The project presents statistics on bike-sharing systems in selected US cities.
+The project presents stats on bike-sharing systems in selected US cities.

 ### Files used
 - chicago.csv